-Insurance payouts for bodily injury claims increased insurer grew 6% between 2012 and 2017 – roughly double the rate of medical inflation.
+Insurance payouts for bodily injury claims increased insurer grew 6 percent between 2012 and 2017 – roughly double the rate of medical inflation.

 When auto companies have to pay out progressively larger medical costs following at-fault accidents caused by their policyholders, the whole pool of policyholders – even those who have never been at fault – may be affected.

 9. Extreme weather

 If there has been a significant weather event in your area – hurricane, blizzard, flood – this may affect your auto insurance rate, even if it isn’t right away.
 Such catastrophes lead to an overall increase in claims in a specific area, so insurance companies are forced to raise rates to make up for that.